Events and Programs

-Parents Weekend - The entire community of St. Andrew's is invited to this special reception and announcement.
+Parents Weekend and Alumni Homecoming - The entire community of St. Andrew's is invited to this special reception and announcement.
 On Thursday, join us for the Barrett '31 Apple Pie Race.
 The next day, parents can attend the Senior class’s annual Dinner for Tips fundraiser in the Dining Hall—the Seniors serve dinner, and the parents tip!
 Saturday is devoted to visiting classes, meetings with teachers and advisers, class fundraisers, and scheduled athletic events.

 Autumn Artisan Craft Festival - St. Andrew’s Parent Association (SAPA) coordinates the Annual Autumn Artisan Craft Festival and the event features artists and crafts people from the New England region.
 Everyone is invited to purchase these handcrafted items including, jewelry, clothing, wreaths, centerpieces, art work, and much more, just in time for the holidays.
 The Harvest Moon Café is open throughout the day during the event, offering delicious food items for both breakfast and lunch as a result of local business sponsorship.
 Items donated from each Exhibitor/Vendor are raffled off as prizes for all those attending this amazing event.